 What Is CRM Today?

 CRM stands for customer relationship management.
-With a CRM system, you can automate and integrate your customer-facing activities: sales, marketing, customer service, and e-commerce.
-Best-in-class CRM software also offers tools for customer analytics, personalization, social media, collaboration, and more.
+By definition, it covers all the ways you manage customer relationships across sales, marketing, customer service, and e-commerce.
+With CRM software, you can automate and integrate these customer-facing activities.
+Best-in-class systems also offer tools for customer analytics, personalization, social media, collaboration, and more.

 What are the 5 biggest benefits of CRM?

 There are countless ways a CRM system can help you get the most out of customer interactions.
 The smallest refinement can increase customer retention and send profits through the roof.
 Imagine what the five biggest CRM benefits can do for you.

 Give contact center reps and field service technicians a 360° view of customers—so they can deliver personalized customer experiences and resolve issues quickly.